 Flower was privileged to meet renowned clematis expert Raymond Evison at the 2013 Philadelphia Flower Show.
 The legendary horticulturist, who is a member of the Order of the British Empire and a Victoria Medal of Honour awardee, is the founder and former president of the International Clematis Society.
 Now owner of The Guernsey Clematis Nursery, Evison to date has personally introduced more varieties of clematis than anyone else worldwide.

 FLOWER: How did you develop an interest in horticulture?

 RAYMOND EVISON: My father was a gardener and hard taskmaster, who trained in the Victorian, old-fashioned way to grow plant material.
-I followed him around from the time I was four or five.
+I followed him around from the time I was 4 or 5.
 I did not receive any formal horticultural training, but I learned by exposure while working at Burford House & Gardens in Tenbury Wells, Worcestershire, where I trimmed lawns and borders, and at Treasures of Tenbury Ltd., where I became managing director at age 23.
-Eventually I grew and catalogued over two and a half thousand trees, roses, and clematis, and hunted all over the world to find interesting new plant material in the wild.
+Eventually I grew and catalogued over 2,500 trees, roses, and clematis, and hunted all over the world to find interesting new plant material in the wild.

 “A favorite container cultivar is ‘Ice Blue.’
 Another is ‘Rebecca,’ a dramatic red clematis named for one of my daughters.” —Raymond Evison

 You live and work on the island of Guernsey, a Channel Island of the coast of France.
 Why did you relocate there?